jupyterhub/zero-to-jupyterhub-k8s/doc/source/debug.rst

 In this case, we can see that our user's pod is in the ``ErrImagePull`` state.
-This generally means that there's something wrong with the Docker image that is defined in ``singleuser`` in our helm chart.
+This generally means that there's something wrong with the Docker image that is defined in ``singleuser`` in our helm chart config.
 Let's dig further...

 ``kubectl describe pod``
 ~~~~~~~~~~~~~~~~~~~~~~~~